babylonlabs-io/btc-staking-ts/docs/usage.md

 ## 3. Stake Registration

 The Bitcoin staker utilizes the staking inputs
-(stake amount, timelock, finality provider) together with the staking parameters to construct the necessary transactiosn required by the Bitcoin Staking protocol.
+(stake amount, timelock, finality providers) together with the staking parameters to construct the necessary transactiosn required by the Bitcoin Staking protocol.